Mike Abell, Professional Civil Engineer

 When a retrofit is designed and submitted for permitting, the entire building must be shown in the plan set, including the floor plan for each building level.

 Hopefully, you already have these drawings in CAD format so they can be imported into CAD software and used as a backdrop for engineering design.

 If you don't have as-built drawings in CAD format, but do have them printed on paper, you can take these hard copies to a copy shop and have them scanned into PDF format.
 Then a drafter can import the PDF into CAD software and trace the architectural layout into CAD format.

 If you do this, be sure to get both the PDF and CAD files of your building and retain them for your records.
-These are a great resource, and they’re required any time you submit a permit application for a building project.
+These are a great resource, as they’re required any time you submit a permit application for a building project.

-The engineer will then design your retrofit, using these as-built drawings as the backdrop.
+The engineer will then design your retrofit using these as-built drawings as the backdrop.
 The design will include: